0x20F/carbon/README.md

 <br/>

 ## Documentation
 > **Note**: This program does have helpful wrapper commands for common docker things, however, it's not just that.
 Therefore it also contains more features that you may or may not choose to use.
-If you see the 📦 next to something, it's carbon specific and you probably shouldn't care if docker is all you want.

 > **Double Note**: Keep in mind that all these options also exist in the program help menu which can be accessed by passing the `-h` param to any command or subcommand.

+> **Triple Note**:  If you see the 📦 next to something, it's carbon specific and you probably shouldn't care if docker is all you want.

 Let's start then.
 Here are all the command wrappers (and commands related to unique carbon functionality) so far and what they do: